bojand/fsto-2018-grpc/slides.md

 ???

 Lets go back to a simpler time.
 The internet was simple.
-Servers served static HTML content that was rendered in the browser.
+Servers served data, usually some HTML, and browsers consumed it.

 ---